Stirling: Roman and early Medieval

 It has been claimed that the "Bridge" seal was regarded as the Burgh seal proper, the "Castle" seal being simply a reverse, used when the seal was affixed by a lace to a charter.
 This agrees with a description in an official publication (which spells Bruti with only one letter t).
 Clearer images are available with different lettering.
 Sibbald conflated the two mottos into a single rhyme; he gave no indication that he was aware of Boece's work.

 Stirling was first declared a royal burgh by King David in the 12th century, with later charters reaffirmed by subsequent monarchs.
 A ferry, and later bridge, on the River Forth at Stirling brought wealth and strategic influence, as did its tidal port at Riverside.
-Major battles during the Wars of Scottish Independence took place at the Stirling Bridge in 1297 and at the nearby village of Bannockburn in 1314 involving Andrew Moray and William Wallace, and Robert the Bruce respectively.
-After the Battle of Stirling Bridge, Moray and Wallace wrote to the Hanseatic leaders of Lübeck and Hamburg to encourage trade between Scottish ports (like Stirling) and these German cities.
+As Stirling's economy grew, a Royal Park was established as a landscape setting to the north of the castle in the 12th century.
+The short-lived New Park was established in the later 13th century and contains a cockshot wood (Coxet Hill), likely to have been used as a base in the Battle of Bannockburn.
+Major battles during the Wars of Scottish Independence took place at the Stirling Old Bridge in 1297 and at the nearby village of Bannockburn in 1314 involving Andrew Moray and William Wallace, and Robert the Bruce respectively.
+After the Battle of Stirling Bridge, Moray and Wallace wrote to Hanseatic League leaders in Lübeck and Hamburg to encourage trade between Scottish and German ports.
 There were also several Sieges of Stirling Castle in the conflict, notably in 1304.